 Sonography College and University Program Overviews

-College and university programs in sonography train individuals in how to use sound waves to capture images for use in the assessment and diagnosis of medical conditions.
-Program options for diagnostic medical sonography include a 1-year certificate, 2-year associate's degree and 4-year bachelor's degree.
+College and university programs in sonography are designed to teach individuals how to use sound waves to capture images that will be used in the assessment and diagnosis of medical conditions.
+Program options for diagnostic medical sonography include a 1-year certificate, 2-year associate's degree and a 4-year bachelor's degree.
 The coursework of these programs centers around topics such as ultrasound physics, human anatomy, pathology, ultrasound instrumentation and imaging techniques.
 Internships and laboratory experiences allow students to gain hands-on skills.
 Sonographers can become registered by satisfying experience and educational requirements and passing an examination.
 Among the career outcomes for credentialed graduates are registered vascular technology and registered diagnostic cardiac sonography.

 Diagnostic Medical Sonography Certificate

-Students enrolled in a certificate program learn to use sonography equipment to view parts of the human body and capture images that can assist physicians with diagnosing patient conditions.
+Students enrolled in a certificate program learn to use sonography equipment to view parts of the human body and capture images that can assist physicians in the diagnosis of patient conditions.
 Certificate programs are most often completed by individuals already employed in the health care field who wish to make themselves more marketable.
 Although certificate programs are not accredited by the Commission on Accreditation for Allied Health Education Programs, the programs still prepare students to take the certification exam administered by the American Registry for Diagnostic Medical Sonography (ARDMS).

 To apply for a college certificate program in sonography, students must have earned high school diplomas or the educational equivalent.
 In addition to basic admission requirements, some sonography programs require students to hold a current CPR certification.

 College and university certificate programs combine classroom lectures, lab training and clinical experience to provide students with a basic understanding of sonography practices.
 Programs at this level typically include coursework in the following topics: